-Returning for its second year, the City Park Farmers Market is expanding from 70 vendors to 90, including adding four new farms to its roster.
-Along with a growing food selection, the market offers donation-based yoga classes, live music, and monthly cooking demonstrations by local chefs.
+Returning for its third year, the City Park Farmers Market has expanded from its inaugural roster of 70 vendors to more than 100.
+Along with its growing food selection, the market offers donation-based yoga classes, live music, and regular cooking demonstrations by local chefs.

 Location: 2551 E. Colfax Ave.